EPAWA's weekly Long Range Outlook

 Date(s)ThreatsSignificanceConfidence

-March as a wholeTemperatureNear to slightly below average (0.0°F to -2.0°F)Moderate
+June as a wholeTemperatureNear to slightly above average (+0.0°F to +2.0°F)Moderately high

 This is a weekly updated public long range guidance product from EPAWA.
 For daily long range updates and more detailed updates M-F, please join the EPAWA forum.